fazcorp/sotc.templates/README.md

 - please credit when using, i don't care where the credits are, you're free to move it around.
 - keep the credit even if you heavily edit the template.
 - you may take inspiration from these templates, i don't mind, but do not pass it off as your own entire idea.
+- please be aware *not all of my formatting is F2U.* if it isn't in here, it is not f2u!!!!!
 - requests? questions? confused? other fun stuff? contact me @cornflowers. !

 # other notes.